abhishek08vyas/ImitationBox_16IT146/README.md

 ## Try It Out

-1. Clone the repo to your local machine-
-`> git clone git://github.com/FakeNewsDetection/FakeBuster.git`
-`> cd FakeBuster`

-2. Make sure you have all the dependencies installed-
+1. Make sure you have all the dependencies installed-
  * python 3.6+
  * numpy
  * tensorflow